From His Heart – Northern Virginia Prayer and Worship Gathering

 Here are some of our discoveries:

+God is waiting for us.
 With lives that are given, places that are set aside and time that is designated, we offer Him a resting place for His Presence.
 Jesus invites us to share this with Him.

+The Presence of God dwells in His people.
 He is with us all the time.
 We increase our sensitivity and perception to His Presence in our willingness to be still.
 Sitting in silence, we learn to listen for His Voice.
 When we close our natural eyes, He can open the eyes of our heart.

-.
+Our prayers become simple.
 Lord, teach us to pray. . . . come Lord Jesus. . . . let Your Kingdom come . . . on earth as it is in Heaven. . . . show us Your Glory.